Transfer Credits for Undergraduate Programs

 How to Maximize Your Transfer Credit Potential

-With our generous transfer credit policy, you are eligible to transfer in up to 90 credits toward your bachelor's degree, or 45 credits toward your associate degree.
+With our generous transfer credit policy, you are eligible to transfer in up to 90 credits toward your bachelor's degree, and up to 45 credits toward your associate degree.

-*Note: Our transfer credit policy is designed for our undergraduate programs.
-However, students in the graduate-level program may, on a case-by-case basis, transfer in graduate-level credits from another accredited institution.
-At the time of admission, up to 6 graduate-level credits may be transferred in.
-All transfer credit is accepted at the sole discretion of Champlain College Online.
+*Note: Students in a graduate-level program may, on a case-by-case basis, transfer in graduate-level credits from another regionally accredited institution.
+Transfer credit is accepted at the sole discretion of Champlain College Online.

 Once you apply, we will work with you to determine your eligibility to receive: